 4) Prevent Tartar Buildup

 Tartar can build up above or below the gums.
-Unfortunately, it’s something that you Benefits of tooth brushing and prevent gum bleeding can’t get rid of on your own.
+Unfortunately, it’s something that you can’t get rid of on your own.
 The only way to remove tartar once it gets its foot in the door is to pay a visit to your local dentist who will actually perform a thorough cleaning and literally scrape the tartar away.
 Failing to remove tartar buildup can lead to gum disease or even periodontal disease.

 This is one thing where prevention is definitely the best cure.
 Tartar buildup can be prevented with regular professional cleanings by your dentist, twice daily brushing with tartar control toothpaste, and regular use of mouthwashes or rinses that are designed to assist in the fight against tartar and plaque.